-Pet portraits and wildlife paintings allow me to plonk myself right into my comfort zone, as the realism suits my eye for detail.
-Painting commissions allows me to create art for others to enjoy and I see it as a privilege to do so.
+I currently produce a mixture of commission and non-commission work.
+I enjoy working on commissions, because they allow me to create art that is meaningful and individual to someone other than myself and I regard it as a privilege to do so.
 Many hours are spent on each commission and every detail is aimed at creating a keepsake that will be treasured for many years.
 I am fortunate to have painted for clients from across the UK and as far afield as the US and Australia, although it's especially lovely when I get to meet people face to face.
 Most commissions are for pet portraits, although I'm just as happy to paint other subjects - all you have to do is ask!

 If you've made it this far, thanks for reading!
 And if you haven't already seen examples of my work, follow this link to my galleries.